jariarkko/arch-model-t/observations.md

 use the content for machine learning, advertisement targeting, and other purposes unrelated to message delivery.
-Equally however, it is unclear how some useful anti-spam techniques could be deployed in an end-to-end encrypted mail universe (with today's end-to-end mail sercurity protocols) and there are many significant challenges should one desire to deploy end-to-end email security at scale.
+Equally however, it is unclear how some useful anti-spam techniques could be deployed in an end-to-end encrypted mail universe (with today's end-to-end mail security protocols) and there are many significant challenges should one desire to deploy end-to-end email security at scale.